AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Tutorials/Logging.md

 }
 ```

-### Encapsulating Business Log Service
+## Business Log Service

-We can encapsulate business logs into a service for use elsewhere.
-You can view `SystemLogService` in SystemMod.
+Wrap into a reusable service.
+See `SystemLogService` in SystemMod:

 ```csharp
 using Ater.Web.Extension;